originpulses/PokenDex/README.md

 ## RMIT University - Semester Long Project
 - A semester long project for RMIT University's course ```iPhone Software Engineering```
 - This project will be further developed and will be posted to Apple AppStore with more features
 - Upcoming features will not be added to this repository.
-This repository is just to highlight on my projects.
+This repository is just a highlight to the projects I've made.

 ## Upcoming Features
 - Adding a further trained model to identify all 800+ Pokemon